 CO3: analyse the types and impacts of pollutants in the environment and propose suitable methods to alleviate the pollutants and the natural disasters.

 CO4: assess on the impact of human population and the health related issues and immunisation practices and sustainable developments for a healthy life.

-Board of Studies (BoS) : 11th BoS of Chem held on 17.06.2021 Academic Council:
+11th BoS of Chem held on 17.06.2021